Department of Labor Logo United States Department of Labor

 Nuclear technicians typically do the following:

-• Monitor the performance of equipment used in nuclear experiments and power generation
+• Monitor, test, and maintain equipment and systems used in nuclear power generation or laboratories

-• Measure the levels and types of radiation produced by nuclear experiments, power generation, and other activities
+• Measure the levels and types of radiation produced by nuclear systems

-• Collect samples of air, water, and soil, and test for radioactive contamination
+• Collect samples of air, water, and soil and test for radioactive contamination

 • Instruct personnel on radiation safety procedures and warn them of hazardous conditions